nicoboss/nsz/README.md

   -V, --verify          Verifies files after compression raising an unhandled
-                        exception on hash mismatch and verify existing NSP and NSZ files when given as parameter -p, --parseCnmt       Extract TitleId/Version from Cnmt if this information cannot be obtained from the filename.
+                        exception on hash mismatch and verify existing NSP and NSZ files when given as parameter -K, --keep-delta      Keep all useless delta fragments (NDV0) during compression so the NSP (PFS0) can be recreated bit- identical during decompression -p, --parseCnmt       Extract TitleId/Version from Cnmt if this information cannot be obtained from the filename.
 Required for skipping/overwriting existing files and --rm-old-